73 Top Blogging Tips For Beginners (2023)

 34. Start your podcast

-The recording equipment, the audio editing tool, and a good speaking or reading skills are what you’ll need for starting a podcast.
+The recording equipment, the audio editing tool, and good speaking or reading skills are what you’ll need for starting a podcast.
 Even if you’ll be doing a separate version of your blog that will explore different topics, writing is still unavoidable.
-In regards quality, the podcast episode lives by the same rules as any other type of content.
+In regards to quality, the podcast episode lives by the same rules as any other type of content.
 Since improvising isn’t easy at all, prepare a script for each theme, you’ll cover.

 Your ideal listener will be the same person as your typical reader.
 That means you can use a “single person” trick for finding your unique podcasting voice.
 Make it engaging and conversational, capture the person you want to reach.

 35. Create video content if the video is your thing

 What goes for audio, applies to video content as well.
 Video content relies on text or script as well.
 You can film yourself presenting a topic, record audio and do a voiceover, or make a silent video.
 Each of these options has perks of its own.
 Your choice should depend on the topic at hand and the viewer you’ll be addressing.